benjaminoakes/moment-strftime/README.md

 That's unfortunate.
 There are [too](https://github.com/loopj/commonjs-date-formatting) [many](https://github.com/loopj/commonjs-date-formatting) ([abandoned, buggy](http://hacks.bluesmoon.info/strftime/)) [solutions](https://github.com/zaius/jdate) for date handling in JavaScript.
 Moment.js has the most steam behind it because of all the other features it has going for it.

 But... if Moment.js just had `strftime` and friends, why would you need anything else?
-Enter `moment-tokens`.
+Enter `moment-strftime`.

 ## Installation